kylejcassaday/Marble_Website/README.md

 # Marble

-Author:      Kyle J. Cassaday
+* A simple one page Photoshop mockup converted into .html website using CSS and JavaScript.

-Description: A simple one page Photoshop mockup converted into .html website using CSS and JavaScript.
+Developter: Kyle J. Cassaday